fox-squirrels-2013/magic-menu/README.md

 * Test your model in IRB.
 Verify that you can create Menus with correct information and get errors when you try to create a Menu with invalid input.
 * Create the first view you see in the [Mockup](menu.png) the Menu.
 (Don't worry about styling yet).
 * Implement _create_ and _read_ actions for your Menus
+* Use Rspec, Shoulda, and Capybara to test your Menu model and integration.